Home

 Giving To Schools

 In 2007, a survey conducted by the National School Supply and Equipment Association showed that 94% of teachers spend money from their own pockets to buy classroom materials for their students.
 The average amount was $395, but for First-year teachers it was $770.
-If you go to iloveschools.com and type in your zip code, you can find classrooms nearby you that have a need for many different types of stuff.
-These needs include office and art supplies, as you might expect, but it also includes a variety of other items including chairs, furniture, air conditioners, etc. you can unload unneeded stuff and support your local schools at the same time!

 At SproutClassrooms.com, we purchase quality used classroom resources from retiring teachers, teachers who are changing grades, and teachers who are cleaning out their classrooms.
 Then we put these wonderful resources on our website to allow teachers and parents like you the thrill of finding the items you've always dreamed about - for much, much less than purchasing new.